rogue707Dev/django-gdaps/README.md

     ./manage.py initfrontend vue

 creates a /frontend/ directory in the project root.
-Change into that directory and run `npm install` once to install all the dependencies of Vue.js needed.
+Change into that directory and run `yarn install` once to install all the dependencies of Vue.js needed.

+It is recommended to install vue globally, you can do that with `yarn global add @vue/cli @vue/cli-service-global`.

-Now you can start `npm run serve` in that directory to use the development server, and edit files in the /frontend/ directory.
+Now you can start `vue serve` in the frontend directory to use the development server, edit files, and see changes directly.
 Remember, this only starts the frontend.
 You also need to start Django using `./manage.py runserver` to enable the backend, which most likely will be needed by your Vue frontend.